BIAS INCIDENT RESPONSE PROCEDURE

 Bias Incident Report

-If you have been a person affected by or a witness to a bias incident, please complete and submit this Report to the Office of Diversity and Equity.
+If you have been a person affected by or a witness to a bias incident, please complete and submit this Report to the Office of Equity & Inclusion.
 The filing of a Bias Incident Report is taken seriously, and by submitting a report, you are attesting that the information provided is true and correct to the best of your knowledge.
 Submitting information about bias incidents is important.
 It provides the notice necessary for CCSU to accurately monitor and appropriately respond to activity that negatively impacts the climate and well-being of our academic community.
 Thank you for taking the time to complete and submit this report.

 1. Individual reporting alleged bias incident (Complainant):